Prometheus Cave in Kutaisi

 Opening hours:

-Inside the cave, there is a "Hall of Love" where you can have a wedding ceremony for 100 GEL.
+There is a “Hall of Love” in the cave, where you can hold a wedding ceremony for 115 GEL.

 Prometheus Cave, Kutaisi

-The most convenient way to reach the cave is by joining an organized tour.
-It is cost-effective and convenient, allowing you to see many attractions in a short time.
+The most convenient and cost-effective way to get to the cave is by joining a tour: it's easy and efficient.
+You'll be able to see a lot in a short amount of time.

-You can reach the Prometheus Cave from different cities in Georgia:
+You can reach the Prometheus Cave from various cities in Georgia:

-• From Batumi, which is about 140 kilometers away.
-The journey will take approximately 3 hours.
+• It is located 140 kilometers from Batumi.
+The journey takes about 3 hours.

-• If you are coming from Tbilisi, the journey will take longer, around 4 hours.
+• If you're coming from Tbilisi, the trip takes up to 4 hours.

-The roads are in good condition, so it is safe to drive.
-There is a parking lot near the administrative building with twenty parking spaces.
+The roads are decent, and driving is safe, so feel free to go by car.
+There is a parking lot near the administrative building with space for twenty cars.